55 SW Ash Street, Portland, OR 97204

 Multnomah Fire Defense Board Chief Scott Lewis has issued an outdoor burn ban effective immediately on July 24, 2020 in all areas of Multnomah County.

-The burn ban has been issued due to forecasted high temperatures, limited rainfall, and on-going dry conditions.
+A burn ban is issued due to forecasted high temperatures, limited rainfall, and on-going dry conditions.

 The burn ban includes recreational campfires, fire pits, yard debris, agricultural burning and permits issued for open burning until further notice.